Email Processing in Lua

 Header parameters in the form of a table array with the following fields:

-name is a parameter name (string);
+name is the name of a parameter (string);

-value is parameter value (string).
+value is the value of a parameter (string).

 Table array